-If you suffered losses from a flood, hurricane or other disaster that weren't covered by insurance, you may be able to deduct your losses on your federal income tax return.
+If you suffered losses in a hurricane or other disaster that weren't covered by insurance, you may be eligible for a tax deduction.
+Here's what you need to know.

 VIDEO ON MSN MONEY